-Even if we obtain marketing approval for PEDMARKTM or any other product candidate that we may develop or acquire in the future, the products may not gain market acceptance among physicians, key opinion leaders, healthcare payors, patients and the medical community.
-Market acceptance of any approved products depends on a number of factors, including:
+Even if we obtain marketing approval for PEDMARKTM, it may not gain market acceptance among physicians, key opinion leaders, healthcare payors, patients and the medical community.
+Market acceptance of PEDMARKTM depends on a number of factors, including:

-- · the timing of market introduction; - the efficacy and safety of the product, as demonstrated in clinical trials; - the clinical indications for which the product is approved, and the label approved by regulatory authorities for use with the product, including any precautions, warnings or contraindications that may be required on the label: - · acceptance by physicians, key opinion leaders and patients of the product as a safe and effective treatment; - the cost, safety and efficacy of treatment in relation to alternative treatments; - the availability of coverage and adequate reimbursement and pricing by third-party payors and government authorities; - the number and clinical profile of competing products; - the growth of drug markets in our various indications; - · relative convenience and ease of administration; - marketing and distribution support; - the prevalence and severity of adverse side effects; and - · the effectiveness of our sales and marketing efforts.
+- the timing of market introduction; - · its efficacy and safety, as demonstrated in clinical trials; - the clinical indications for which it is approved, and the label approved by regulatory authorities for use with the product, including any precautions, warnings or contraindications that may be required on the label; - acceptance by physicians, key opinion leaders and patients of PEDMARKTM as a safe and effective treatment; - the cost, safety and efficacy of treatment in relation to alternative treatments; - the availability of coverage and adequate reimbursement and pricing by third-party payors and government authorities; - · the number and clinical profile of competing products; - \cdot ~ the growth of drug markets in our various indications; - relative convenience and ease of administration; - marketing and distribution support; - the prevalence and severity of adverse side effects; and - the effectiveness of our sales and marketing efforts.

 Market acceptance is critical to our ability to generate revenue.
-Any product candidate, if approved and commercialized, may be accepted in only limited capacities or not at all.
-If any approved products are not accepted by the market to the extent that we expect, we may not be able to generate revenue and our business would suffer.
+PEDMARKTM, if approved and commercialized, may be accepted in only limited capacities or not at all.
+If PEDMARKTM is not accepted by the market to the extent that we expect, we may not be able to generate revenue and our business would suffer.

-If the market opportunities for our product candidates are smaller than we believe they are, then our revenues may be adversely affected, and our business may suffer.
+If the market opportunities for our product candidate are smaller than we believe they are, then our revenues may be adversely affected, and our business may suffer.

-The market opportunities that our current and future product candidates are being developed to address are rare.
-Our projections of both the number of people who are administered Cisplatin, as well as the subset of people who have the potential to benefit from treatment with our product candidates, and our assumptions relating to pricing are based on estimates.
-Given the small number of patients that we are targeting, our eligible patient population and pricing estimates may differ significantly from the actual market addressable by our product candidates.
+The market opportunities that our product candidate is being developed to address are rare.
+Our projections of both the number of people who are administered Cisplatin, as well as the subset of people who have the potential to benefit from treatment with our product candidate, and our assumptions relating to pricing are based on estimates.
+Given the small number of patients that we are targeting, our eligible patient population and pricing estimates may differ significantly from the actual market addressable by our product candidate.